 Steps:

-- Write the below formula in Cell E5.
+- Enter the following formula in E5.

 =UNIQUE(SORT(B5:B13))

-- The above formula will result in an array containing unique fruit names.
+The array will contain unique fruit names.

 Read More: How to Perform Random Sort in Excel